Easington Gas Terminal: Perenco Dimlington

 Dimlington is the larger site of the four.
 The natural gas condensate is transferred to the Dimlington terminal.
 Dimlington also processes dry gas from the (former) Cleeton, Ravenspurn South, Ravenspurn North, Johnston, the Easington Catchment Area (Neptune and Mercury), and the Juno development (Whittle, Wollaston, Minerva and Apollo) gas fields.
 The Dimlington site has the control room for all of Perenco's gas fields that ship gas to the Easington site.
 Dimlington can handle up to 950m cubic feet of gas per day.

 Fire risk

 All sites are a considerable fire hazard, so have large water reservoirs for fire fighting containing about one million and three million litres of water each.

 Dimlington gas fields

 Cleeton

 Cleeton and Ravenspurn South form part of the Villages Complex.
 Both were discovered in 1976.
 Gas production began in April 1987.
 Production stopped in 1999.
 Now used as a hub for the Easington Catchment Area.
-Named after the scientist, Claud E. Cleeton.
+Named after former villages.